-Continuing its work on implementing IFRS 16, in 2018 the Company plans to:
+Continuing its work on implementing IFRS 16, in 2018 the Group plans to:

-expand its preliminary analysis of the control of utilisation of a given asset, i.e. whether the Company has the right to utilise substantially all of the economic benefits deriving from the use of an identified asset as well as the right to direct the use of the identified asset,
+- expand its preliminary analysis of the control of utilisation of a given asset, i.e. whether the Group’s companies have the right to utilise substantially all of the economic benefits deriving from the use of an identified asset as well as the right to direct the use of the identified asset,

 - estimate the lease periods for agreements in which the lease period is not definitely indicated in the terms of the agreement,

 - calculate the interest rates for discounting lease payments,